GeoNode/QGISGeoNodePlugin/docs/user-guide.md

 ### Configure authentication

-The plugin is able to authenticate to remote GeoNode instances by using either HTTP Basic Auth (recommended) or OAuth2
+The plugin is able to authenticate to remote GeoNode instances by using HTTP Basic Auth (OAuth2 is also an option, if you really want it).

-#### Authentication with Basic Auth

 ![Basic Authentication example](images/user_guide/basic_auth_authentication_example.png)

-Using HTTP Basic Auth is the recommended authentication method, as it is easier to set up.
 In order to configure Basic Auth:

 1. Open the main QGIS authentication settings dialogue by going to `Settings -> Options...` in the main QGIS menu bar and then access the